xpepper/poker-hands-kata/README.md

 ### TODO

-* [WIP] [F] From simply telling which hand is higher than another, to showing the actual winning rank.
-    * explore how to tell which is the winning rank and **its point**
-        * White wins. - with high card: Ace
-        * Tie.

-    * [F] `GameResultFormatter` should format the point message from the winner's highest card
-        - be able to format the point even with figures like 'A', 'K', ... ?

-    * [R] Introduce parametrize tests for `GameResultFormatter` to describe ranks that contains figures.
+* [R] `GameResultFormatter` has too many responsibilities (format the player name, format the rank and combine them together)
+    - This is making tests dependent each other (e.g. if we change the formatting of the high card we have two tests that fail)

 * [F] Poker hand with three cards... ("3 cards" world)
     * rewrite the logic to find the highest card in a hand using sorting